ccjmne/blog/content/ramblings/the-hidden-value-of-the-job-web-done.md

 have aged into a mere maintenance burden, or teams that are perpetually putting out fires, you may want to consider shifting your perspective:

-One simple job scheduled, discussed, planned and delivered on time is a success story.
+{% punchline() %} One simple job substantiated, discussed, scheduled, planned and delivered on time is a success story. {% end %}

 If a team consistently handles these straightforward tasks in that manner, don't make [the mistake of assuming they look good because their tasks are